 In the United States, medical devices are regulated by the FDA.
 Unless an exemption applies, a new medical device will require either prior 510(k) clearance or approval of a PMA before it can be marketed in the United States.
 The information that must be submitted to the FDA in order to obtain clearance or approval to market a new medical device varies depending on how the medical device is classified by the FDA.
 Medical devices are classified into one of three classes on the basis of the controls deemed by the FDA to be necessary to reasonably ensure their safety and effectiveness.
-Class I devices, which are those that have the lowest level or risk associated with them, are subject to general controls, including labeling, premarket notification, and adherence to the QSR.
-Class II devices are subject to general controls and special controls, including performance standards.
+Class I devices, which are those that have the lowest level or risk associated with them, are subject to general controls, including performance standards.
 Class III devices, which have the highest level of risk associated with them, are subject to most of the previously identified requirements as well as to premarket approval.
 Most Class I devices and some Class II devices are exempt from the 510(k) requirement, although manufacturers of these devices are still subject to registration, listing, labeling and QSR requirements.